Lincoln Park Zoo

 The Couch Tomb, a 50-ton limestone mausoleum built in 1858, is the sole remaining marked grave from the Chicago Cemetery.
 Ira Couch's body was returned from Cuba for burial, and his brother James commissioned the elaborate structure at a cost of $7,000.
 Why the tomb was left behind remains unclear, though the Chicago Park District suggests it was too expensive to move.

 Ghost stories centered on the mausoleum date to the 1880s, with reports of a big white ghostly figure appearing nearby.
-Lincoln Zoo staff have seen apparitions of people in Victorian dress and a woman in white who frequents the Lion House before vanishing.
+Lincoln Zoo staff have seen people in Victorian dress and a woman in white who frequents the Lion House before vanishing.
 In 1962, when constructing the barn for farm animals, workers found a body.
 Seeking guidance, the director received no response and built directly over the grave.
-Paranormal activity—doors slamming and phantom footsteps—has been reported in that area ever since.
+Doors slamming and phantom footsteps have been reported in that area ever since.

 The zoo holds annual events acknowledging its haunted reputation, drawing visitors hoping to glimpse spirits of those still resting beneath the grounds.